-The Group operates its own tannery in the province of Udine and another facility for foam production in Naples.
-The activities of these two facilities are subject to both Italian and European laws and regulations.
-The Company operates in these and other facilities in compliance with all applicable laws and regulations.
+The Group operates a leather dyeing and finishing factory located in Pozzuolo del Friuli, in the province of Udine and a factory for polyurethane foam production in Qualiano, in the province of Naples.
+The activities of these facilities are subject to both Italian and European laws and regulations.
+The Group operates these and its other facilities in compliance with all applicable laws and regulations.